jazzband/django-simple-history/docs/historical_model.rst

 ------------------------

 Many queries use ``history_date`` as a filter.
-The as_of queries combine this with the original model's promary key to extract point-in-time snapshots of history.
+The as_of queries combine this with the original model's primary key to extract point-in-time snapshots of history.
 By default the ``history_date`` field is indexed.
 You can control this behavior using settings.py.

 .. code-block:: python